-This course is currently going through this process and we will update this page in March 2021 to give you full information about what we will be offering once the review process has concluded.
+This course is currently going through this process and we will update this page towards the end of 2021 to give you full information about what we will be offering once the review process has concluded.

 Foundation year: We have a foundation year option for UK students who do not meet the entry requirements for the degree course.
 This additional year of study will give you a grounding in the scientific skills required for this course, building your confidence, knowledge and skills for further study.
 After successful completion of the foundation year, you will progress to the full degree.

 Work on real-life projects

 Our students work in partnership with our staff to co-create featured projects, collaborating with professional practitioners and participating in individual placement opportunities.
 Take a look at our Co-creating Science webpage to find out about the exciting projects, work placements and final year dissertations our students get involved in, including moose behaviour in Norway, Madagascan rainforests, and chimpanzees in Tanzania to name just a few.